Dig-A-Hash/public-contracts/README.md

 ## Customizing the Contracts

-Create a copy of the contract you want to customize and rename file file.
+Create a copy of the contract you want to customize and rename the file.
 Use camel-casing for the file name and then change the contract name to match the file name.
 DigAHashDemo can be changed to any name you wish in the contract declaration.

 ```
 contract DigAHashDemo is ERC721, ERC721Enumerable, ERC721URIStorage, Pausable,